More information on statutory employees is available from the IRS in Publication 15-A, Employer's Supplemental Tax Guide.

 - A full-time traveling or city salesperson who works on your behalf and turns in orders to you from wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
 The goods sold must be merchandise for resale or supplies for use in the buyer’s business operation.
 The work performed for you must be the salesperson's principal business activity.

-What are the three conditions to qualify for mandatory withholding?
+What are the 3 conditions to qualify for mandatory withholding?

-If your employee falls into one of the four categories of statutory employees and meets all three of these conditions, you must withhold Social Security and Medicare taxes from their wages:
+If your employee falls into one of the 4 categories of statutory employees and meets all 3 of these conditions, you must withhold Social Security and Medicare taxes from their wages:

 - The service contract states or implies that substantially all the services are to be performed personally by them.